Bob Hartley

-Robert "Bob" Hartley (born September 7, 1960) is a Canadian professional ice hockey coach.
-He most recently served as the head coach of Avangard Omsk of the Kontinental Hockey League (KHL).
+Robert "Bob" Hartley (born September 7, 1960) is a Canadian professional ice hockey coach for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
+He most recently served as the head coach of Avangard Omsk of the KHL.
 He has additionally coached the Latvia men's national ice hockey team.
 He coached the Colorado Avalanche from 1998–2002 and won the Stanley Cup in 2001.
 He also coached the Atlanta Thrashers from the 2003–04 season up until the beginning of the 2007–08 season, when he was fired after the Thrashers got off to an 0–6 start.
+Hartley has been an ice hockey analyst for the French-language RDS television channel, and became the head coach of the ZSC Lions of the Swiss National League A in March of 2011.
 From 2012 to 2016, Hartley was the head coach of the Calgary Flames.
-Hartley was an ice hockey analyst for the French-language RDS television channel until 2011, when he became the head coach of the ZSC Lions of the Swiss National League A.

-Early years
+Early years of coaching

-Bob Hartley never played a game in the NHL, instead beginning his coaching career with a junior A team in his hometown of Hawkesbury.
-After guiding the team to a championship, his accolades caught the eye of the Laval Titan of the Quebec Major Junior Hockey League (QMJHL).
-While Hartley was coaching the junior A Hawkesbury Hawks, he worked full-time as an assembly line worker at PPG Industries in Hawkesbury.
+Hartley began his coaching career with the Hawkesbury Hawks in his hometown of Hawkesbury, Ontario, which he previously played for in junior A. While Hartley was coaching the Hawks, he worked full-time as an assembly line worker at PPG Industries in Hawkesbury.
+After leading the team twice to a championship, he was hired to coach the Laval Titan of the QMJHL.

-Coaching career

 Laval Titan

 Hartley's tenure as the Laval Titan head coach was marked with success.
 He recorded an 81–52–7 record in two seasons with the team.
-In his second season as the team's head coach, he guided the team to a Memorial Cup participation in 1993.
+In 1993, during his second season coaching, the team finished first in the Label Division and won the QMJHL championship; the team went on to compete for the Memorial Cup.
+Laval was eliminated in the semi-final round by the Peterborough Petes and finished with a tournament record of 2-2.

-American Hockey League
+American Hockey League (AHL)

-Hartley was hired as an assistant coach of the American Hockey League (AHL)'s Cornwall Aces under Jacques Martin.
-When Martin was appointed assistant coach of the parent Quebec Nordiques, Hartley was promoted to head coach and guided the Aces to two division titles during the team's three-year history.
-When the relocated Nordiques, now known as the Colorado Avalanche, became affiliated with the Hershey Bears, Hartley followed the team and was named head coach of the Bears.
-Hartley's tenure with the Bears was a success as he guided the team to four consecutive playoff appearances and a Calder Cup title in 1997.
+Following his success coaching Laval, Hartley was hired as an assistant coach for Jacques Martin, who coached the Cornwall Aces in the American Hockey League, the AHL-affiliate of the Quebec Nordiques in the NHL.
+When Martin was appointed assistant coach of the Quebec Nordiques, Hartley took over as head coach of the Aces and guided the team to two division titles and finished with a record of 72-67-16-5.
+When the Nordiques relocated to Colorado in 1995 and became the Colorado Avalanche, Hartley was named head coach of the Hershey Bears, the Avalanche's new AHL-affiliate team.
+Hartley's tenure with the Bears was a success as he guided the team to a Calder Cup title in 1997.